StudentTraineeCenter/edu-agent/docs/PRIVACY_POLICY.md

 We implement appropriate technical and organizational measures to protect your personal information:

-- **Authentication**: Access requires Microsoft account authentication
+- **Authentication**: Access requires Supabase account authentication
 - **Authorization**: Users can only access their own data
 - **Encryption**: Data in transit is encrypted using HTTPS/TLS
 - **Secure Storage**: Documents stored in Azure Blob Storage with access controls